adaltas/ece-devops-2022-fall/modules/00.prerequisites/index.md

   - `:wq` to write & quit
 - Use `/` to search for text
 - Use `i` to enter `INSERT` mode and `ESC` to exit it
-- `vimtutor` is the best tutorial to learn
+- `vimtutor` is the best tutorial to learn: https://www.openvim.com/

 ## Editors, IDE